 Subject (Course): Doing Business in Central Asia Countries: Kazakhstan, Turkmenistan, Uzbekistan...
 Syllabus:

-Sample of the subject - Business in Central Asia:
+Sample of the subject - Foreign Trade and Doing Business in Central Asia:

 Subject Description: Foreign Trade and Business in Central Asia Countries.